tebloxtarun/DEFI-Research/PREDICTION MARKET/TORPEDO/10_market_resolution_polkamarkets.md

 🚨 Note that it only makes sense to place a higher bond on a different outcome than the one that is currently bonded (i.e., to challenge it).
 Placing a higher bond on the currently bonded outcome will not yield any rewards.

-**Escalating to a Kleros Court on Polygon:**
-- Kleros Court has been around since 2019 and has helped settle 1600+ disputes and currently has over 700 active jurors.
-As a well-known and well-trusted protocol, Kleros Court is an excellent choice for providing an additional layer of robustness to the Polkamarkets Protocol.
-- To bypass the Optimistic Oracle process, TORPEDO users can simply click a button in the Polkamarkets Web App to escalate the resolution of a Polygon-based prediction market to a Kleros Court.
-- A Kleros Court currently costs 0.496 ETH to summon.
-The Kleros protocol uses this amount to pay Jurors for their work and cover operational costs.
-It’s also expensive enough that it should prevent users from opting into it without good reason.
-- When a Kleros Court renders its decision, the TORPEDO Protocol will still give a three-day window for users to appeal the decision should they disagree with the original decision.
-The same procedure applies: the appealing user pays the fee, the Court renders its decision, a three-day window is open, etc.